 Geographic Diversity is Above Average

+Would you prefer a college that attracts students from all across the United States, or would you prefer a local college that primarily pulls students from within your home state?
+We've derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.
 55% of the students attending Alabama State University come from within the state.
 The entire undergraduate body is split among 31 states (may include Washington D.C.), as shown in the chart below.
 This places Alabama State's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #487.

 What is the Age Range of the Students?

 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?
 Traditionally, undergraduate students range in age from 18 to 22.
 At Alabama State University, 65% of students are in this age bracket, compared to the national average of 60%.
 The bar chart below shows the age distribution of the undergraduate student body at Alabama State.